Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of NGAS in the Leading Order (LO) to Anharmonic Interactions (AHI)

-The transition across $g = g_{c}(\xi)$ being discontinuous, the two phases are governed by distinct expressions for $\omega$ and $E_{0}$, which are {\it not} analytically connected.
+such that the "Spontaneously Symmetry Broken (SSB)" phase is realized with $\sigma \neq 0 $ for $ g \leq g_{c}(\xi)$, whereas the "symmetry-restored (SR) phase" is obtained with $\sigma = 0 $ when $ g > g_{c}(\xi)$.
+Numerically, we have: $g_{c} = 0.0907218$, for the ground state of the DWO.
+The transition across $g = g_{c}(\xi)$ is discontinuous, with the two phases governed by distinct expressions for $\omega$ and $E_{0}$, which are not analytically connected.
 It is, therefore, necessary to consider the two phases separately.
-However, owing to the rather small value of $ g_{c} $ the ``SSB phase" exists only over a very limited range of $g$ ,i.e when $ 0 \leq g_{c} \leq 0.09718 $ for the ground state and $ g_{c} $ takes still smaller values for the higher excited states, eventually vanishing for large $n$ .
-We therefore, confine here to reporting the results for the ``SR phase" only.
+However, due to the relatively small value of $ g_{c} $, the "SSB phase" exists only over a very limited range of $g$, i.e., when $ 0 \leq g_{c} \leq 0.0907218 $ for the ground state, and $ g_{c} $ takes even smaller values for the higher excited states, eventually vanishing for large $n$.
+Therefore, we confine our discussion to reporting the results for the "SR phase" only.
+In this phase, the condition $ g>g_{c}(\xi)$ is satisfied, with $\sigma = 0$, and $\omega$ fulfilling the gap equation: